Multi-Representation Geometric Hierarchy Fusion: An Implicit-Submap Driven Framework for Resilient 3D Place Recognition: METHOD

-\item \textit{SDF Decoder}: The joint feature coordinate encoding for scene representation is employed to achieve fast convergence and reconstruct surface holes.
-To ensure invariance of the prediction to the local translation and rotation of neural points, the query position is transformed from the global frame to the local frame of each neural point.
-Specifically, let $\mathbf{d_{j}}\in \mathbb{R}^{3}$ denote the query position in the local frame of neural point $\mathbf{m_{j}}$.
-This local coordinate $\mathbf{d_{j}}$ is obtained by transforming the global coordinates $\mathbf{p}_{s}$ of the query position using the pose of neural point $\mathbf{m_{j}}$, as follows:
+\noindent2) \textit{SDF Decoder}: To reconstruct a continuous signed distance field within the submap, we employ an implicit neural decoder that maps fused local encodings to SDF values.
+The decoder is incrementally adapted during the mapping process to reflect newly observed geometry.
+To ensure invariance of the SDF prediction to local translations and rotations of neural points, query positions are transformed from the global coordinate frame into the local frame of each neighboring neural point.
+Let $\mathbf{p_{s}} \in \mathbb{R}^{3}$ denote a query position in the global frame.
+For a neural point $\mathbf{m_{j}}$, the corresponding local coordinate $\mathbf{d_{j}} \in \mathbb{R}^{3}$ is computed as: